-NIA - UK's main assets are held in deposit other than cash equivalents of £246.8m followed by a significant amount in cash and cash equivalent of £51.9m.
-The Branch has maintained its fixed income instruments at £28.7m for both 2022/23 and 2021/22 however there was a repositioning from Government bonds into corporate bonds during the year in order to improve asset and liability matching.
-The current holding of £28.7m in fixed income instruments is within NIA - UK's agreed capacity of £30.0m.
-Accrued interest of £4.0m related to fixed deposits and bonds is included in the Solvency II market value, whereas this is shown separately for UK GAAP accounts.
+NIA - UK's main assets are held in deposit other than cash equivalents of £209.6m followed by a significant amount in cash and cash equivalent of £79.1m.
+The Branch showed a slight increase in uts fixed income instruments of £29.7m for 2023/24 owing to the strengthening yields available during the year.
+The current holding of £29.7m in fixed income instruments is within NIA - UK's agreed capacity of £30.0m.
+Accrued interest of £6.4m related to fixed deposits and bonds is included in the Solvency II market value, whereas this is shown separately for UK GAAP accounts.